sider/sider-docs/docs/custom-rules/introduction-to-custom-rules.md

         after: "user.oauth_token(filtered: true)"
 ```

 With this rule, Querly would analyze Ruby source code files for any Ruby expression that includes the `oauth_token` method and checks if there is `filtered: true` as an argument.
-If there isn’t, then a message will notify developers of the `filtered` option.
+If there isn't, then a message will notify developers of the `filtered` option.

 ### Phinder